yusiangeng/recursive-descent-parser/README.md

 1. Install a C++ compiler.
 The `Makefile` uses `g++` by default.
 If you are using something else, change the `CXX` variable accordingly.
 2. Install make.
 3. Run `make`.
-4. The executable will be created in `bin/parse`.
+4. The executable will be created as `bin/parse`.